exaco/exappc/README.md

 The advantages of this corpus compared to the existing ones are the number of pair sentences, sentence Length variation and textual diversity, including formal and dialogue sentences.

 ## Data
-Format of data is as follows:
+Format of data is as follows and delimited by tab:

 sentence1, sentence2, label(paraphrase, non-paraphrase), manner(Human-Annotation, Semi-Automatically)